-I’m amazed that so many professionals who are experts in their chosen field (which they’ve spent a long time studying and practising) assume they’ll automatically be good at other skills like getting client enquiries or converting those enquiries into paying clients (which they haven’t studied apart from maybe reading a few articles on the internet).
+I’m amazed that so many professionals who are experts in their chosen field (which they’ve spent a long time studying and practicing) assume they’ll automatically be good at other skills like getting client inquiries or converting those inquiries into paying clients (which they haven’t studied apart from maybe reading a few articles on the internet).

 They wouldn’t expect someone else to be able to google their chosen field of expertise and be any good at doing their own legal work.
 Yet these same solicitors assume they can do just that when it comes to skills like attracting new enquiries and converting them into paying clients.

 In short, they are (like many of their own clients) suffering from DIY delusion – thinking they can work it out themselves, with trial and error, and kidding themselves about the impact that has on their practice.

 Yes, they can probably get some inquiries and convert some of them into paying clients, but at what cost?

 Your time is precious and every 6 minutes you spend not working on a client matter is a billable unit lost forever – you never get that time back.
 Or, maybe even worse, you find that the pressures of billable targets or profit goals mean you have to steal from your personal time in the evenings or at weekends in order to get those billable hours ‘back’.

 So if you’re like the solicitor I spoke to last week, then the prescription I gave her will help you too: reduce the amount of time you spend on getting inquiries and converting them to paying clients so you can maximize the time you spend on client work.

 Well, you need to improve your skills so you can get better results, faster.

 Yes, it will require some time investment now, but it will save you a lot of time in the long run.